hypercube-lab/hypercube/README.md

 * Athena SDK can provide fast casting NFT, low-cost digital art creation

-* Anonymous social + OTC + qtc, XPZ qtc supports anonymous social, OTC and token storage, facilitating quick realization of NFT creators, and supporting the issuance of social tokens and personal NFT works
+* Anonymous social application.
+HyperCube provides an inhouse built application called QuntumnChat, which provides Decentralized IDentifier, On-Chain Messaging, QuntumnChat supports anonymous social, OTC and token storage, facilitating quick realization of NFT creators, and supporting the issuance of social tokens and personal NFT works

 * XPZ supports a hybrid on-chain transaction engine based on order books and automated market makers, which can help DeFi to be implemented on a large scale